GadMo123/PatchPatch/backend/README.md

 # Backend

 This is the server that listens for WebSocket connections from clients and handles protocol calls.
+It maintains player statuses, player data, inventories, and game states.
+The server is responsible for:

+- Running game flow and logic
+- Managing the lobby state
+- Validating and handling protocol calls from clients
+- Broadcasting data to clients
+- Performing CRUD operations on databases

 ## Directory Structure